-The report seeks to identify key issues and decisions relating to writing Achievement Outcomes which will constitute Progression Points in pupils' journeys through the learning process in Expressive Arts.
-It is a principle of Successful Futures and of the CAMAU Project that the Achievement Outcomes and any associated description of learning progression should enable teachers to know what kinds of knowledge, skills and aptitudes they should aim to develop with learners at all stages of their learning journey.
-Achievement Outcomes should enable both teachers and learners to see the next steps to be taken.
+The report seeks to identify key issues and decisions relating to writing descriptions of learning which will constitute a Progression Framework charting pupils' journeys through the learning process in Languages, Literacy and Communication.
+It is a principle of Successful Futures and of the CAMAU Project that description of learning progression should enable teachers to know what kinds of knowledge, skills and aptitudes they should aim to develop with learners at all stages of their learning journey.
+The Progression Framework should enable both teachers and learners to plan ahead and to see the next steps to be taken.

 The report does not comment separately on each of the frameworks reviewed.
-Rather, it identifies characteristics of types of approach to describing progression and achievement and refers to relevant frameworks as representative of these approaches.
-These types of approach may offer potential models for proceeding in the CAMAU Project; the report notes factors which would come into play in deciding for or against particular ways of doing so.
+Rather, it identifies characteristics of types of approach to describing progression and learning and refers to relevant frameworks as representative of these approaches.
+These types of approach may offer potential models for the CAMAU Project; the report notes factors which would come into play in deciding for or against particular ways of doing so.